 The primary difference between using or not using a galaxy catalog is the underlying spatial distribution of galaxies that GW sources are going to be assigned to.
-The galaxies in the simulated galaxy catalog contain the spatial clustering, whereas when the galaxies that are chosen without a galaxy catalog, they do not feature spatial clustering.
-The former can be used to explore the cross-correlation technique whereas, for the second one, one cannot apply cross-correlation.
+The galaxies in the simulated galaxy catalog contain spatial clustering, whereas when the galaxies are chosen without a galaxy catalog (fake universe case), they do not feature spatial clustering as they are uniformly distributed in comobile volume.
+The former can be used to explore the cross-correlation technique whereas for the second one, cross-correlation cannot be used.

-In the case of using a galaxy catalog the code loads from the catalog the galaxies that are assigned with luminosities in a certain band (chosen by a user).
-The underlying distribution of the redshifts of galaxies, in this case, is the one from the galaxy catalog, before we apply any merger rate model.
+In the case when a galaxy catalog is used, the code loads from the catalog the galaxies that are assigned with luminosities in a certain band (chosen by a user).
+The underlying distribution of the redshifts of galaxies (in this case) is the one from the galaxy catalog, before we apply any merger rate model.
 The distribution of galaxies in the sky depends on the galaxy catalog.
 Most of the galaxy catalogs are only covering a small fraction of the sky.
 In this case, GW events are going to originate from that part only.
-Whole sky galaxy catalogs, like GLADE+~\citep{10.1093/mnras/stac1443}, can be used to avoid this limitation.
+Full sky galaxy catalogs, like GLADE+~\citep{10.1093/mnras/stac1443}, can be used to avoid this limitation.
 In the future, this module will be developed further to include different formation channels of GW sources and host galaxy properties.

-The code currently can not take into account galaxy gatalog incompleteness.
+At present, the code cannot take into account the galaxy catalog's incompleteness.
 This will be added in the future where \gwu $ $ will be able to account for galaxies that host GW events but are not present in the galaxy catalog.